One-Pan Orzo Italiano

 Chicken Stock Concentrate

-Heat a large drizzle of olive oil in a large, tall-sided pan over medium-high heat (use an ovenproof pan if you have one).
+Heat a drizzle of olive oil in a large, tall-sided pan over medium-high heat (use an ovenproof pan if you have one).
 Add sausage, breaking up meat into pieces.
 Cook until just browned, about 3 minutes.

 Divide orzotto between plates.
 Sprinkle parsley over top.
 Serve with lemon wedges on the side for squeezing over.